 Program Coordinator: Mary Smith

-Mission: The Kids on the Block (KOB) program seeks to educate children about physical and sexual abuse, bullying, and healthy eating and childhood obesity.
+Mission: The Kids on the Block (KOB) program seeks to educate children about physical and sexual abuse and bullying.

 Program: The Northwest Georgia KOB puppeteers present scripts about physical and sexual abuse annually to elementary school children in Whitfield County, Murray County and Dalton Public Schools.
 Performances are tailored to the needs of each school system.
-In Whitfield County, 2nd and 3rd graders see performances on child abuse prevention.
+In Dalton City and Whitfield County, 2nd and 3rd graders see performances on child abuse prevention.
 In Murray County all 3rd graders see the child abuse prevention shows and the 4th graders see the bullying script.
-Dalton Public Schools second and third graders see shows on child abuse.
-A few years ago, through a partnership with the Food Service Department, scripts on healthy eating and childhood obesity were added in the 4th grade.

 Through the use of puppetry the children learn to recognize abusive behavior.
 Prevention of abuse is the primary message and the “Kids” help the children to better understand ways in which children can be abused.
-After the show, there is an opportunity for the children to ask questions of the puppets, as well as a time for the children to write letters to the puppets, when they have returned to the classrooms.
+During the show, there is an opportunity for the children to ask questions of the puppets.
+After the show the children to write letters to the puppets, when they have returned to the classrooms.
 The letters and the children’s questions and comments sometimes disclose unsafe situations.
 School social workers and counselors observe the children during the shows, read the letters and then talk individually with children who wrote letters which raised concerns.
 When necessary, referrals are made to the Department of Family and Children Services.
 The Kids on the Block puppets have proven to be valuable, not only as an educational tool, but also as a means to identify children in abusive situations who might otherwise remain unknown.
-Each year between 6,000 and 7,000 elementary school children in Dalton, Murray and Whitfield County Schools are reached with “Hotline” and “Between Friends.”
+There are now people in prison because children told about the abuse after a KOB performance and 1/3 to ½ of the children who attend Camp AIM each year report that they told about the abuse after a KOB performance.
+Each year over between 6,000 and 7,000 elementary school children in Dalton, Murray and Whitfield County Schools are reached with “Hotline” and “Between Friends.”
 Materials and information about abuse are provided for teachers and students.
 Both Personal Safety scripts are presented for Camp AIM participants each year, as well.